piotrlewandowski/angular-starter/README.md

 - `npm clean` - delete the `dist` folder
 - `npm start` - start the dev server and watch for changes
-- `npm run hmr` - start the development environment with HMR enabled
+- `npm run hmr` - start the development environment with HMR (Hot Module Replacement) enabled
 - `npm run build` - create a production ready build in `dist` folder